Mcootauc/Live-Sign-Language-Recognition/README.md

 # Sign Language Recognition
-This project seeks to leverage advancements in deep learning and image processing to create an innovative solution for real-time sign language recognition.
+This project seeks to leverage advancements in ml and image processing to create an innovative solution for real-time sign language recognition.
 By addressing challenges such as varying hand orientations and background noise, we aim to develop a system that enhances communication accessibility for individuals with hearing impairments.